UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

     _pkg2_ \
     ```

-3. Run the `Dev Containers: Rebuild Container` VS Code command
+3. Run the `Dev Containers: Rebuild Container` command

 Before merging in the PR, you should migrate the apt package installations to a more permanent location in upstream images: